 I am a “Royal Society – Newton International Fellow” working in the project “Monitoring and coupled hydrogeophysical modelling of saltwater intrusion in heterogeneous aquifers” with Dr. Jean-Christophe Comte.
 The main objective of the project is to develop a hydrogeophysical mathematical modelling approach for robust quantification of groundwater flow and salt transport in coastal aquifers using geophysical methods.

-In 2014 I was awarded the Mathematical Geosciences Student Award from the International Association for Mathematical Geosciences (IAMG).
+Mathematical Geosciences Student Award 2014 IAMG International Association for Mathematical Geosciences

 - Use of geophysical methods for near-surface characterization in environmental, mining, geotechnical, engineering, archaeological and forensic applications.

 - Numerical modelling of fluid flow and transport in saturated and variable saturated porous media.

 - Finite element multiphysical modelling (mainly for hydrogeophysical applications).

 My current research aims to develop an integrated hydrogeophysical mathematical modelling approach for quantification of groundwater flow and salt transport in coastal heterogeneous aquifers using geophysical methods.